masikol/barapost/README.md

 - Basecallers (Guppy, for instance), can drop `FAK94973` part of file name or replace it with some other string (e.g. `fastq_runid`), but `e6f2851ddd414655574208c18f2f51e590bf4b27_1` part is kept intact.
 Therefore the second one (let's call it "check string") can be used to identify basecalled FASTQ file and associate it with source FAST5 file unambiguously.

 - Experience tells that check string (more precisely, it's hash-like part before the underscore) has length of 41.
-Assuming that this situation can vary from case to case, "fastQA5-sorter-v3-0a.py" will match check string that contains hash-like part with length at least 30 characters (or more).
+Assuming that this situation can vary from case to case, "fastQA5-sorter-v3-1a.py" will match check string that contains hash-like part with length at least 30 characters (or more).
 Also I have not seen uppercase letters in such hash-like character sequences, but it is better to assume and forsee their existance.

 Algorithm of finding taxonomical annotation infornation for a particular FAST5 file sorting:

-1. "fastQA5-sorter-v3-0a.py" tries to match the pattern described above with regex.
-Exact pattern: `[a-zA-Z0-9]{30,}_[0-9]+`.
+1. "fastQA5-sorter-v3-1a.py" tries to match the pattern described above with regex.
+Exact pattern:

+    `[a-zA-Z0-9]{30,}_[0-9]+`

 2. If mathing string is substring of the name of directory with results of taxonomic annotation, FAST5 file of our interest will be associated with this directory and will be sorted according to TSV file in it.

-3. If there is no match (for example, the user renames his/her FAST5 files just after sequesing) whole FAST5 file name will be used to find corresponding directory with results of taxonomic annotation.
+3. If there is no match (for example, the user renames his/her FAST5 files just after sequensing) whole FAST5 file name will be used to find corresponding directory with results of taxonomic annotation.
 For example, if FAST5 file is named `my_favorite_reads_324egf.fast5`, then `my_favorite_reads_324egf` will be used as check string.
 Again, a directory which name contains check string is considered as corresponding to this FAST5 file.

 ### Example: